JakovFreund/tabletop-assistant/tasks.md

 - add rogue expertise statuseffect for all skills
 - add fantasy datetime to gamestate (check dnd lore, should i use 12 months and 365 days of something else?)
 - fill in race movement speeds
-- finish races & subraces enums, classes and sublclasses enums
+- finish races & subraces enums
 - weight and encumbered
-- cleanup creature class
 - add ClassActions
-- add default actions (Grab, Shove, Throw, Help, Dash...)
+- add default actions (Grab, Shove, Throw, Help, Dash...) - DefaultActions.java ?
 - https://bg3.wiki/wiki/Weapon_actions
 - add auto-calculation of base damage (stats + equipped weapon), AC, and a bunch of other stats
 - finish all statuseffects enum